scontrol -- useful command examples¶

 Update Jobs¶

-You can update many aspects of pending jobs, (fewer for running jobs).
+You can update many aspects of pending jobs, (more items than for running jobs).
 What follows is only a sample!!!
 Click here for the complete list.

 It can be to your benefit to update existing pending jobs rather than scancel